-Ford has exhibited extensively within Australia and internationally, including recent solo exhibitions at the Palazzo Bembo in Venice 2017, at Galerie du Monde, Hong Kong 2019, and the Nakanojo Biennale Gunma Prefecture 2015 and a solo at Art Basel Hong Kong in 2013.
+Ford has exhibited extensively within Australia and internationally, including recent solo exhibitions at the Palazzo Bembo in Venice 2017, at Galerie du Monde, Hong Kong 2019, Nakanojo Biennale Gunma Prefecture 2015 and a solo at Art Basel Hong Kong in 2013.

 Major group exhibitions include at The Daejeon Museum of Art Korea 2015, Bendigo Art Gallery’s Arthur Guy Memorial Painting Prize 2020, Art Stage Singapore, the National Portrait Gallery Canberra 2014, Melbourne Now, National Gallery of Victoria and the inaugural opening of Queensland Art Gallery/GOMA.

 Ford has received prestigious international awards and residencies across Australia, Italy and the United States.